ReDI-School/intro-java/exercises/class_implementation_2.md

 - `boolean isBefore(CalenderEntry entry)`

-It can be calculated how many days are left until the Event from a given date (month, week, day).
+It can be calculated how many days are left until the Event from a given date (month, day).

-- `int daysLeft(int month, int week, int day)`
+- `int daysLeft(int month, int day)`